-Here I write about the sexual orientation of my husband and I:
+Here I write about the sexual orientation of my husband and me:

 Intersex people have natural bodily variations.
 To read more about me and my form of intersex go here: About Mx.
 Anunnaki Ray

 Please help us share the UNITED NATIONS’ FREE & EQUAL message about saving us, intersex people:

 Here is the United Nations’ INTERSEX FACT SHEET.

-Here is an interesting link that explain how there were Six Genders in Classical Judaism and Eight Genders in Talmud: More Than Just Male and Female: The Six Genders in Classical Judaism and The 8 Genders of the Talmud.
+Here is an interesting link that explains how there were Six Genders in Classical Judaism and Eight Genders in Talmud: More Than Just Male and Female: The Six Genders in Classical Judaism and The 8 Genders of the Talmud.